 Since the random access run took longer to complete than the sequential run, it has a longer 5-second interval output.

-For the consistent, sequential run, the page miss rate from 100MB to 1024MB array sizes grows from 4% across all memory channels to a max of 9.5%.
+For the consistent, sequential run, page miss rate ranges from 4% across all memory channels to a max of 9.5%.
 Meanwhile, that same range for the inconsistent, random run starts at 12% (3x the sequential run) up to 15%.